 Cleaning and Sanitizing

 Illness causing bacteria can survive in many places around your kitchen, such as your hands, utensils and cutting boards.
+Use an EPA-reg chlorine product rated for contact with food contact surfaces.
 Learn more about how to reduce the risk of bacteria spreading to your food by cleaning and sanitizing

 Shelf Life & Product Date Labeling